-e.
-The allowance for uncollectible accounts arises because Nike recognizes revenue earlier than the time it collects cash.
+f.
+The allowance for uncollectible accounts arises because, under accrual accounting, Nike recognizes revenue before it collects cash.
+The outstanding sales that have not yet been collected are reported in accounts receivable.
 Because Nike is not likely to collect 100% of the amount reported as sales revenue, it must recognize an expense for estimated uncollectible accounts and reduce gross accounts receivable to the amount it expects to collect in cash.
-Nike increases the balance in the allowance account for estimated uncollectible accounts arising from sales each year.
+Nike increases the balance in the allowance account for estimated uncollectible accounts arising from credit sales each year.
 It reduces the balance in the allowance account for actual customers' accounts deemed uncollectible.
-Nike reports the balance in the allowance account as a subtraction from gross accounts receivable.

-- f.
-The notes indicate that Nike uses the straight-line method for buildings and leasehold improvements, machinery and equipment, and software.
+- g.
+The largest asset (in dollar amount) on Nike's balance sheet is Inventories.
+This reflects Nike's strategy as the world's leading seller of athletic footwear, apparel, and equipment.
+Because some of Nike sales occur through Nike's own stores and through Nike's online sales system, it must carry additional inventory.
+For many firms, property, plant, and equipment is often the largest asset category on the balance sheet, but this is not the case for Nike because it outsources its manufacturing of inventory. - h.
+The notes indicate that Nike uses the straight-line method for buildings and leasehold improvements, and machinery and equipment.
 As with the inventory cost-flow assumption, standard-setting bodies give firms freedom to select any depreciation method from those deemed acceptable, including accelerated depreciation methods.
 These bodies do not provide criteria as to which method is more "appropriate" for a particular firm.
 Nike likely uses accelerated depreciation methods for income tax reporting even though it uses straight-line methods for financial reporting.
 The accelerated methods that Nike uses for tax reporting are determined by the government's tax accounting rules, which permit accelerated deductions for depreciation to encourage capital investments.
-Thus, Nike incurs greater record-keeping costs by using different depreciation methods for financial and tax reporting, but likely defers payment of taxes. - g.
-U.S. GAAP require firms to expense in the year incurred any expenditures (for example, advertising, promotion, and quality control) to develop intangibles (for example, patents, trademarks, and goodwill).
+Thus, Nike incurs greater record-keeping costs by using different depreciation methods for financial and tax reporting, but likely defers payment of taxes. - i.
+U.S. GAAP require firms to expense in the year incurred any expenditures (for example, advertising, promotion, and quality control) to develop intangibles (for example, patents, trademarks, and brand names).
 Thus, expenditures made to develop the Nike name or its trademarks will not appear on the balance sheet as assets.
 Expenditures made to purchase intangibles from other firms will appear on the balance sheet as assets (in some cases subject to amortization).
-Most of the identifiable intangible assets and goodwill appearing on Nike's balance sheet arose from the acquisition of Converse Inc. in 2004 and Umbro in 2008. - h.
-Deferred tax assets arise when a temporary difference provides a future tax benefit for a firm.
-This occurs (1) when a firm recognizes revenue earlier for tax reporting than for financial reporting (subsequent recognition of the revenue for financial reporting will not give rise to a tax payment) or (2) when a firm recognizes expenses earlier for financial reporting than for tax reporting (subsequent recognition of the expense for tax reporting will reduce income tax payments).
-Deferred tax liabilities arise when a temporary difference requires a firm to make a tax payment in the future.
-This occurs (1) when a firm recognizes revenue earlier for financial reporting than for tax reporting (subsequent recognition of the revenue for tax reporting will require the firm to pay taxes) or (2) when a firm recognizes an expense earlier for tax reporting than for financial reporting (subsequent recognition of the expense for financial reporting does not give rise to a tax deduction, thereby increasing taxable income and taxes payable).
-Note that the classification of deferred taxes on the balance sheet depends on (1) the likelihood of temporary differences giving rise to a deferred tax asset or deferred tax liability and (2) the timing of the likely reversal of the temporary difference (less than one year or longer than one year).
+Most of the identifiable intangible assets and goodwill appearing on Nike's balance sheet arose from the acquisition of Converse Inc. in 2004 and Umbro in 2008.